 If a case of suspected scientific misconduct is brought to our attention, we will follow COPE guidelines.
 This may involve contacting the authors' research institution, an ethics committee or other third parties.

 Scientific misconduct includes (but is not limited to) data fabrication or falsification cases where research involving animals or humans has not been carried out within an appropriate ethical framework clear plagiarism, copyright infringement or incorrect author attributions.
 Honest errors or differences of opinion are not considered 'misconduct'.

 Qeios does not charge any posting fees to authors and is made available free of charge to users.
-To offset expenses, allow for improvements and sustain Qeios' mission, we rely on Membership fees.
-Qeios' Membership plan allows Members to get access to some features and benefits such as collaboration tools and the Qeios Fund program (available soon).
+To offset expenses, allow for improvements and sustain Qeios' mission, we rely on subscription fees.
+Qeios' Pro and Organisation plans allow subscribers to get access to some features and benefits such as multi-authorship and our reviewer recruitment service.

 Qeios is an ORCID member and supports the use of ORCID iDs where possible.
 For this reason, it is recommended that researchers link their ORCID iD to their Qeios profile.
 It is noteworthy that the process of getting an ORCID iD is quick, easy and cost-free.

 ORCID is an identifier for individuals to use with their name as they engage in research, scholarship and innovation activities.
 It provides a persistent identifier for humans, similar to that created for content-related entities on digital networks by digital object identifiers (DOIs).

 ORCID allows identification beyond names.
 Globally, names can be very common, they can change, they can be transliterated into other alphabets, and so reliably linking researchers with their research and organisations can be difficult - this is solved through a unique ORCID iD.